EUROPEAN WORKSHOP FOR CONTEMPORARY MUSIC

-In August 2014 the ensemble took part for the first time in the International Summer Courses for New Music in Darmstadt.
-In 2015, during rehearsals at the architecturally unique Kolumba Kunstmuseum in Cologne, the musicians reacted to diverse spatial characteristics of the museum, developing an idiosyncratic concert dramaturgy.
+In August 2014 the ensemble participated for the first time in the International Summer Courses for New Music in Darmstadt.
+In 2015, during rehearsals at the architecturally unique Kolumba art museum in Cologne, the musicians reacted to diverse spatial characteristics of the museum, developing an idiosyncratic concert dramaturgy.

-After fruitful cooperation with the Cracow Academy of Music in 2013–15, in 2016 and 2017 the European Workshops took place at the Academy of Music in Łódź.
-In addition to concerts in Łódź and Warsaw, the EWCM also appeared at the Luxembourg Philharmonic.
-In 2018 and 2019 the European Workshops were held at the Music Academy in Wrocław. is year the EWCM will be hosted by the Chopin University of Music in Warsaw.
+After busy cooperations with the Cracow Academy of Music in 2013–15, in 2016 and 2017 the European Workshops took place at the Academy of Music in Łódź.
+In addition to concerts in Łódź and Warsaw, the EWCM also made a guest appearance at the Luxembourg Philharmonic.
+In 2018 and 2019 the European Workshops were held at the Music Academy in Wrocław.
+This year will see the third EWCM edition to be organised at the Fryderyk Chopin University of Music in Warsaw.